 “Resources Around Me” provides Canadian youth with greater access than ever to the resources available in their communities.
 By simply starting with their location and then the types of resources needed, teens can easily find what they’re looking for and then connect directly with those resources.

 The iCarol team is proud to have been a part of this project through our support of the resource database and the API.
 How can your organization make use of these same tools?
-How about adding on the Public Resource Directory to your iCarol system so you can share resources with the public via a resource search on your own website? iCarol’s API gives your software developers the data they need to work on a variety of new and exciting projects.
+How about adding on the Public Resource Directory to your iCarol system so you can share resources with the public via a resource search on your own website? iCarol’s Resource API gives your software developers the data they need to work on a variety of new and exciting projects.
 If you’re interested in pursuing a project like this, send an email to